The designated person responsible for the leadership of Pupil Premium across the Oakridge Schools Federation is: Mrs Claire Cameron.

 Work with key children and small groups to support and challenge their learning

-Regular strategic meetings with a range of staff (including Headteacher, Deputy Headteachers, Inclusion Manager, Subject Leaders and Team Leaders)
+Regular meetings with a range of staff (including Headteacher, Deputy Headteachers, Inclusion Manager, Subject Leaders and Team Leaders)

 Review and update the School Improvement Plan and Pupil Premium Action Plans in order to ensure the best possible outcomes for all children

 Report to Governors

 Organise trips and visits for specific children so that they can experience a range of activities (e.g. visit to local book shop in order to purchase books, visit to local supermarket in order to buy food to cook with)

 Oakridge Schools Federation uses seven key building blocks to support disadvantaged pupils’ achievement: